electricimp/imp-central-impt/CommandsManual.md

 Creates a build (Deployment) from the specified source files, with a description (if specified) and attributes (if specified), and deploys it to all the devices assigned to the specified Device Group.

 The command fails if one or both of the specified source files do not exist, or the specified Device Group does not exist.

+If the current directory contains [builder configuration file](#builder-configuration-files), the specified source files are first preprocessed by [*Builder*](https://github.com/electricimp/Builder).
+Builder settings are controlled by [Builder Configuration Commands](#builder-configuration-commands).

 The new build is not run until the devices are rebooted.
 To run it, call [`impt dg restart`](#device-group-restart) or [`impt device restart`](#device-restart).